Compounding Pharmacy Information Sharing Project

 - Contact firstname.lastname@example.org if you have any questions about the suspended status of the MOU.

 - If you have questions related to data collected as part of the program, contact email@example.com.

 - More information on the MOU and the 5% limit on distribution is available on FDA’s website.

 Monitor Compounding Activities with the Information Sharing Network

 While the MOU is currently suspended, our Information Sharing Network, accessible via e-Profile Connect, still makes it easy to collect and review data about pharmacies compounding sterile or nonsterile human drugs, as well as complaints against a pharmacy or physician.
 The system will not allow any information to be sent to FDA.

 All boards can access data in the Information Sharing Network by logging in to NABP e-Profile Connect.

 Reduced Administration Burden

-Compounding data is collected in the facility e-Profile, and will soon be collected on certain accreditation and the VPP application and appears automatically in the system for board review, helping to reduce the amount of data entry required by the boards.
+Compounding data is collected in the facility e-Profile, as well as on certain accreditation and the VPP applications, and appears automatically in the system for board review, helping to reduce the amount of data entry required by the boards.

 The Information Sharing Network is hosted in NABP e-Profile Connect, which has been expanded to accommodate the collection of compounding pharmacy data.
-Data in the system is accessible to all boards, even if they have not signed the MOU.
+Data in the system is accessible to all boards.*